 Most of your nature shots have a particular feel & wonderful essence of calmness to it, few words on it please?

-A photo right out of the camera is mostly reality, and what you do with colors, tones and editing makes that reality better, and determines the mood.
-I like to create scenes that appear just a little more surreal and peaceful than the actual moment, but that are still totally attainable, like the place could actually exist, and you think, “I want to go to there.”
+A photo right out of the camera is mostly real, and what you do with colors, tones and editing makes that reality better and determines the mood.
+I like to create scenes that appear just a little more surreal and peaceful than the actual moment, but that is still totally attainable like the place could actually exist, and you think, “I want to go to there.”

 Where do you shoot most often & how do you plan stuff?